 Click here for IDEB Manuscript Template

-The articles need to be not published elsewhere previously.
+The articles must not have been published elsewhere previously.
 Manuscripts accepted for publication must be written in English or Bahasa Indonesia.
-Articles are published bilingual in our journal, hence the manuscripts will be translated (free of cost) from english to Indonesian language and vice versa.
+Articles are published bilingually in our journal; hence the manuscripts will be translated (free of cost) from English to Indonesian language and vice versa.

 The title of the article must be written in capital letters, using font size 14 and bold.
 One line space must be left after the title.
 The name and surname of the author(s), their title, and the institution they work for must be written.
-Title should attract the reader’s attention and justify the contents of the research article.
+The title should attract the reader’s attention and justify the contents of the research article.
 The title consists of 10 - 12 words

 Number of Pages

-The number of the pages of the article must not exceed 15, excluding reference list.
+The number of pages of the article must be at most 15, excluding the reference list.
 The whole work must be written in Times New Roman, font size 12.
-Subheading must be in bold, and the first letter of each word must be capital letters.
+The subheading must be in bold, and the first letter of each word must be capital letters.

 All the text must be written using 1.15 line spacing, excluding the reference list (single line spacing).
-The article should normally consist of the following parts:
+The article should generally consist of the following parts:

 The abstract may be the only part of the paper people read.
-Try to give the readers some concrete information and basic results to get them interested.
+Try to give the readers concrete information and basic results to interest them.
 The abstract should probably be about two-thirds of a page.
-The language of abstract must be clear and concise in one paragraph.
+The language of the abstract must be clear and concise in one paragraph.
 The section explains the summary of the article.
-It should consist of research objective, methodology, results and discussion, and conclusion.
+It should include the research objective, methodology, results and discussion, and conclusion.
 The abstract must be within 150 - 250 words.
-The abstract must not provide lengthy background information and have no reference to figure, table, equation, any reference either coming within or other article.
+The abstract must not provide lengthy background information and have no reference to the figure, table, equation, or any reference either coming within or another article.

-Many people search for articles based on key words.
-It is also good to think about the key words.
-Important/specific words or phrases found mainly in the title and abstract (5–7 keywords).
+Many people search for articles based on keywords.
+It is also good to think about the keywords.
+Important/specific words or phrases are found mainly in the title and abstract (5–7 keywords).